zephyrproject-rtos/zephyr/samples/net/sockets/big_http_download/README.rst

 The sockets/big_http_download sample application for Zephyr implements a simple HTTP GET client using a BSD Sockets compatible API.
-Unlike the `sockets-http-get` sample application, it downloads a file of several megabytes in size, and verifies its integrity using hashing.
+Unlike the :ref:`sockets-http-get` sample application, it downloads a file of several megabytes in size, and verifies its integrity using hashing.
 It also performs download repeatedly, tracking the total number of bytes transferred.
 Thus, it can serve as a "load testing" application for